sudomesh/peoplesopen-shell/README.md

-# WiFi Scripts for MacOS
+# People's Open Shell Interface
-This is a collection of scripts to adjust WiFi Network settings on MacOS.
+This is an interface to run a collection of scripts to adjust settings on your People's Open Node.
+Adapted from Daniel Aruz's [Wifi Scripts for MacOS](https://github.com/wwwhtml/wifi-scripts-for-macos)

 Keep all these files in the same directory if you want to run them from the Menu.
 To get to the Menu run the menu.sh script.
 All scripts can run independenly as well.

 <b>The Menu includes:</b>
- 1) WiFi Check
+ 1) Set Hostname
- 2) Add a WiFi Network
+ 2) Set Tunnel Bandwidth
+ 3) Chenage Wireless Settings
- 3) Remove a Preferred WiFi Network
+ 4) Remove a Preferred WiFi Network
- 4) Remove all Preferred Wifi Network
+ 5) Remove all Preferred Wifi Network
- 5) Move an SSID to Top
+ 6) Move an SSID to Top
- 6) Set Network Services Order
  7) Scan for WiFi Networks
+ 8) Enter Shell
  8) Quit

 Screenshot: https://github.com/wwwhtml/wifi-scripts-for-macos/blob/master/macos-wifi-tool-menu.png

 <b>Note: Scripts ready to use:</b>
-* WiFi Check
+* Set Hostname
-* Add a WiFi Network
-* Remove a Preferred WiFi Network
-* Remove all Preferred WiFi Networks
-* Scan for WiFi Networks

 <b>Scripts not ready yet:</b>
-* Move an SSID to top
-* Set Network Services Order
+* All other options are waiting to be written or hold over's from Daniel's original script
+* Currently, they send you to the example script

 Thank you!